Kenotic Labs

 Artifacts

-Three arXiv publications — the ATANT evaluation framework (v1.0 and v1.1) and a continuity thesis — plus the open ATANT benchmark (code and dataset public), and a public waitlist opened July 3, 2026.
+Three arXiv publications — the ATANT evaluation framework (v1.0 and v1.1) and a continuity positioning thesis (Kenotic’s own, distinct from this site despite the shared name) — plus the open ATANT benchmark (code and dataset public), and a public waitlist opened July 3, 2026.
+Primary sources:

 Note — July 3, 2026

 Kenotic relaunched under the masthead “The Continuity Layer for AI Systems” and opened a public waitlist the same morning.
 This site uses “the continuity layer” as a lowercase category descriptor; the term now also flies on a vendor’s masthead.
-Kenotic is a vendor in the field this map documents — the entry above stands.
+Kenotic is a vendor in the field this map documents, and one of the parties in the field’s open disagreements — the entry above stands.

 Read